Anderson Localization on Husimi Trees and its implications for Many-Body localization: Conclusions

 In this paper we have studied Anderson localization on a class of solvable models that feature a finite density of local loops of arbitrary length.
 This offers a minimal framework to study the impact of loops on localization, and demonstrates that local loops, a key topological feature of many-body Hilbert-space graphs, fundamentally impact the AL transition in a way that resolves central discrepancies with MBL phenomenology.
 On the one hand, local loops reduce the graph's effective branching ratio, thereby favoring localization and systematically lowering the critical disorder $W_c$; On the other hand, the loop structure enhances local hybridization, increasing the spatial extent of eigenstates and therefore decreasing the IPR of localized states.
 The analytical solutions of the model offer a clear understanding of the physical mechanisms behind these phenomena.
 Crucially, the universality class remains that of the loopless Bethe lattice~\cite{garcia2022critical}.

 Yet, the loop structure of realistic many-body Hilbert-space graphs is significantly more complex than that of Husimi trees, and the influence of loops cannot be encoded in a single parameter $p$.
 Moreover, loops are only part of the story: correlations among matrix elements play an equally crucial role~\cite{roy2020fock, roy2020localization, scoquart2024role}.
 The example of the QREM illustrates this clearly---the loops of the hypercube alone are not sufficient to produce MBL at finite disorder (in the middle of the spectrum) when on-site energies are uncorrelated random variables~\cite{Faoro_2019,baldwin2018quantum,biroli2021out,parolini2020multifractal,Smelyanskiy_2020}.
-Nevertheless, Husimi trees emerge as the minimal solvable framework capturing both local-loops structure and Anderson criticality, opening a controlled path toward a realistic theory of the MBL transition.
+Nevertheless, Husimi trees emerge as the minimal solvable framework capturing both the local-loop structure and Anderson criticality, opening a controlled path toward a realistic theory of the MBL transition.
+Another fundamental example of the subtle and crucial role of correlations concerns the fate of MBL in higher-dimensional systems.
+In fact, the Hilbert-space graph of a disordered Ising model in a transverse field on a $d$-dimensional Euclidean lattice of $n$ spins is a hypercube with local degree $n$, independently of $d$.
+Yet it is generally accepted that the MBL phase is eventually destroyed for $d>1$ in the infinite-size, infinite-time limit by rare thermal regions where the disorder is anomalously weak~\cite{deroeck2017stability}.
+From the Hilbert-space perspective discussed in Sec.~\ref{sec:MBL}, the distinction between $d=1$ and $d>1$ manifests only through subtle differences in the statistics of the random energies and in their correlation structure, which inherit the geometry of the underlying lattice through the spatial dependency of the antiferromagnetic interacting term of the many-body Hamiltonian.
+Nevertheless, despite these caveats, Husimi trees emerge as the minimal analytically tractable framework that simultaneously captures local loop structure and Anderson criticality, thereby opening a controlled path toward a more realistic theory of the MBL transition.

 This framework is naturally extensible, opening several promising directions for future research.
 A natural next step is to study Husimi trees with random cliques' shapes and/or to incorporate (short-range) correlations in the random energies and local hopping terms~\cite{roy2020fock, roy2020localization, scoquart2024role}.
 Another important avenue is the development of a fully analytical treatment for the IPR near the critical point, going beyond the simple toy model~\eqref{eq:toyIPR}.
 Finally, generalizing the model to graphs without the $p/z \le 1/2$ constraint~\cite{biroli2021out,toninelli2005cooperative} would remove the need for extrapolation and provide a definitive characterization of the phase diagram for loop-rich graphs.